afrozkhan12/webproject.github.io/README.md

 # webproject.github.io
-Go to my master brack this is my default brach
+Go to my master branch this is my default brach